vitadisplays/puppet-oxid/README.markdown

 ```
 ## PHP
 Installs and setups PHP.
 This is optional, you can use a custom PHP setup.
+Custom settings are provided by the class oxid::php::params to fit oxid requirements.
 For more information see https://forge.puppetlabs.com/nodes/php.

 ```puppet